TylerJamesMalloy/stable-baselines/stable_baselines/clac/Readme.md

 # Capacity-Limited Actor-Critic Repository

 These files include the code for the Capacity-Limited Actor-Critic model using the Stable Baseline repository as a template for the code.
-Specifically this code is based promarily on the Soft Actor-Critic model.
+Specifically this code is based primarally on the Soft Actor-Critic model.

 CLAC
 ===